dhanji/dhanji.github.io/pages/about.markdown

 For a full resume, take a look at my [LinkedIn](http://linkedin.com/in/dhanji) profile.

-Additionally, I am one of the authors of the [JAX-RS](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) Specification for RESTful web services.
+Additionally, I am one of the authors of the [JAX-RS Specification](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) for RESTful Web Services.

 If you like books on Software Engineering you might enjoy [Dependency Injection: Design Patterns](http://manning.com/prasanna).

-If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji).
- Or privately via [myfirstname] at gmail.
+If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji); or privately via [myfirstname] at gmail.